TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/03 - Leviticus/Leviticus 27/Leviticus 27.25.md

 ---

-And all thy estimations shall be according to the shekel of the sanctuary: twenty gerahs shall be the shekel.
+All your valuations shall be according to the shekel of the sanctuary: twenty gerahs to the shekel.